 Personal data regarding Data Subjects which the Bank collects or processes, acting as controller or joint controller, is necessary for it to meet its legal or regulatory obligations, to enable the execution of pre-contractual measures or contracts to which the Data Subject is a party and/or to pursue the Bank's legitimate interests, while respecting the rights of the Data Subject.
 When such data is collected for other purposes, the Bank must first obtain the consent of the Data Subject.

-With regard to Data Subjects who are clients, the Bank uses their personal data to offer them personalised offers and advice, higher-quality service and every element they need to help them make the best decisions.
+With regard to Data Subjects who are clients, the Bank uses their personal data to provide them with personalised information and advice, higher-quality service and every element they need to help them make the best decisions in compliance with the applicable standards.

 In the absence of certain information regarding a client that is needed to perform a service, the Bank will not be able to provide him or her the benefit of the service for which that data has been required.